Billy Hamill: 2003–2008

 After retiring from the Grand Prix series, Hamill concentrated on his league racing in Britain, Sweden and Poland.
 He rode one more season for the Coventry Bees before moving on to the Oxford Cheetahs and then on to Cradley Heath's bitter rivals the Wolverhampton Wolves in 2006 and 2007.

 2007 saw Hamill became USA National Champion for the fifth time, defeating Greg Hancock.
 Hamill retired from racing in Europe at the end of the 2007 and returned to his home in California.
 He started racing in the 2008 Californian season but was injured in a race fall and has missed most of the season.

 He returned to international competition in 2012, scoring ten points in the USA's victory in the first round of the Speedway World Cup.
-In September 2012 he became the US champion for the sixth time.
+In September 2012, he became the US champion for the sixth time.

 USA Team Manager

-In 2013 Billy became the Manager of Team USA Speedway and successfully guided the team through to Event 2 of the Monster Energy FIM Speedway World Cup at King's Lynn after topping the scorecard at the qualifying round in Miskolc, Hungary.
+In 2013, Hamill became the Manager of Team USA Speedway and successfully guided the team through to Event 2 of the Monster Energy FIM Speedway World Cup at King's Lynn after topping the scorecard at the qualifying round in Miskolc, Hungary.

-Hamill lives and his wife Christina have two children Margi and Kurtis.
-He lives in Northern California.
 He has organised the Gumball Rally for infant through to teenage riders, as well as running the Billy Hamill Speedway Academy, attempting to make USA a dominant force in World Speedway again in the future.